 Best Oat: OATLY!
 Oat Drink Organic

 Oat milk is another wildly popular alternative, but as the name points out, OATLY! isn’t just another company trying to hop on the bandwagon.
 Its entire inventory includes strictly oat-based products, so it knows how to do oat milk right.
-OATLY! makes its oat milk with certified gluten-free oats sourced from farms all around the U.S., and adds vitamin D, vitamin A, and vitamin B12, to rival cow’s milk.
+OATLY! makes its oat milk with certified gluten-free oats sourced from farms all around the U.S., and also contains vitamin D, vitamin A, and vitamin B12.

 Best Soy: Westsoy Organic Unsweetened Soymilk Plain

 Soy has seemingly fallen out of favor to other types of non-dairy milk, but as one of the original plant-based milk options, it still deserves a spot on this list.